 Lifetime’s production had a cheap look to it, and though the children were hidden away in the attic for three years, it looked and felt more like three months.
 I wouldn’t recommend watching it for any reason other than curiosity.

-I know with certainty Audrina Revisited would be better than the novels Andrew Neiderman has written under V.C.’s name.
+I know my Audrina Revisited would be better than the novels Andrew Neiderman has written under V.C.’s name.
 The Logan series was the last that still felt like it had been written by Ms. Andrews.
-However, with the exception of the prequel, they had a rushed feel to them.
+Except for the prequel, however, they had a rushed feel to them.

 My advice: Don’t waste your time after the Logan series.